 - Happōsai, the grandmaster of Anything Goes Martial Arts.
 While a very formidable martial artist, he's a terrible teacher who makes Genma look proficient in comparison.
 All of the flashbacks of him with Sōun and Genma show him forcing his students to steal food and underwear for him, rather than teaching them any proper martial arts.
 When he returns in the present and takes Ranma in as his student, he also adds in groping Ranma-chan's breasts and making her wear girly outfits.
 It's little surprise all his students try to get rid of him and at times attempt to murder him whenever given the chance.

 - Peter B. Parker in Spider-Man: Into the Spider-Verse is ultimately a failure of a mentor to the hero, Miles Morales.
-Though he's actually a pretty accomplished Spider-Man, he sucks at teaching the skills, and ultimately gives up on Miles two-thirds of the way through the film.
-The third act is then Miles trying to save the day in spite of that.
+Though he's actually a pretty accomplished Spider-Man, he sucks at teaching the skills, and ultimately admits that the best advice he can give is for Miles to not bother imitating him and to try figuring out his own path to becoming Spider-Man.
+The third act is Miles putting that advice into action.

 Peter B. Aim with your hips!
 Look where you want it to hit!
 Square your shoulders!
 Don't forget to follow through!
 Don't shoot off your back foot!Miles: That's too many things!Peter B. Then stop listening to me!Miles: That's the best idea you've had all day!

 - Interesting case in the biopic Searching for Bobby Fischer - trainer Bruce Pandolfini (who was the main advisor of the film!) comes over as a Jerkass who is ultimately responsible for prodigy Josh Waitzkin resigning chess, by hammering on the fight part of chess.
 He has a point, but his pupil is more into fun and the clash of personalities lets everything go south.